patrickoser/social-app/README.md

         A share button that allows users to share posts elsewhere.

-        The ability to create posts.

-        The ability to update posts.

         The ability to delete your own posts.

         A tab that shows what posts each user has like on their profile.